This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 We hope this article about what to do in Santorini in 4 days convinced you to not just hop to Santorini for one or two days but stick around for a bit longer instead.
 Spending at least 4 days in Santorini and timing your trip outside the peak season, you have better chances to enjoy one of the busiest yet most enchanting islands in Greece, while contributing to sustainable travel in Greece.

 Oh, and don’t forget.
-If you’re planning to visit Santorini soon, read our article about the top reasons to visit Santorini for even more inspiration.
+If you’re planning to visit Santorini soon, read our article about the top reasons to visit Santorini and our guide with sustainable tips for Santorini for even more inspiration.

 WORDS: Maria & Katerina